input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 ## Mithril signer footprint

-The **Mithril signer** has been designed to have the lowest footprint possible in terms of CPU, memory, disk i/o and storage.
+The **Mithril signer** has been designed to have the lowest possible footprint in terms of CPU, memory, disk I/O, and storage.
-Thus, there are no extra requirements on the recommended hardware for running a Cardano stake pool, as detailed in this [guide](https://developers.cardano.org/docs/operate-a-stake-pool/hardware-requirements).
+Thus, there are no additional requirements for the recommended hardware to run a Cardano stake pool, as detailed in this [guide](https://developers.cardano.org/docs/operate-a-stake-pool/hardware-requirements).

 :::info